Carnegie Mellon University

 Course Number: 84-362

 Diplomacy and statecraft are the driving forces behind foreign policy and international politics.
-In the first part of the course, students are introduced to the concepts, theories, and history of diplomacy.
-Students survey examine key cases and statesmen and women in great power politics from the Congress of Vienna to the present.
-Finally, the class surveys contemporary diplomatic challenges related to international security, major power relations with Russia and China, human rights and democracy promotion, and non-traditional transnational threats (human trafficking, global climate change).
+Students are first introduced to the concepts, theories, and history of international negotiation and modern diplomacy.
+Students examine key historical cases and profile modern diplomatic leaders.
+Finally, the class surveys ongoing diplomatic challenges related to engaging rogue regimes, major power relations with Russia and China, Israeli-Palestinian conflict, human rights promotion, and climate change.
 Both in the classroom and in writing, students are encouraged to think, act, and write like diplomats and to appreciate diplomacy as a vocation.
-Throughout the course, students build skills in foreign policy memo writing, participate in diplomatic role-playing simulations, build cultural intelligence, and connect diplomatic trend lines with today's international headlines.
+Throughout the course, students build skills in foreign policy memo writing, participate in diplomatic role-playing simulations, build cultural intelligence, and connect diplomatic trend lines with today’s international headlines.

 Semester(s): Fall